bchimborazo/sqlite_pandas_dbs/README.md

 ```bash
 SELECT COUNT(*) AS n_patients FROM patients;
    ```
 - Explanation: This query counts the total number of patients in the database.
-The database contains 500 patient total
+The database contains 500 patient total.

 ![QueryA](images/pic1.png)